 - II.
 This policy does not apply to routine deliveries or scheduled maintenance visits. - III.
 A student not enrolled in the school or a student not accompanied by a parent, as defined by Florida Statutes, is prohibited from visiting a school unless otherwise approved by the principal. - IV.
-Parents are invited to visit the schools.
+Parents are invited to visit the schools pursuant to this policy.
 To avoid interrupting the daily program, the parent should request a conference for after school hours or during a teacher's conference period.
-Parents are encouraged to plan such conferences with teachers and shall sign in at the principal's office and be issued a visitor's badge at the time they arrive on the campus. - V. The Superintendent or designee shall allow persons convicted of certain crimes as defined in Section 856.022, F.S., to visit a school campus or event under specific circumstances.
+Parents are encouraged to plan such conferences with teachers and shall sign in at the principal's office and be issued a visitor's badge at the time they arrive on the campus. - V. The school principal or designee shall approve all visitors and parents who wish to enter a classroom during instructional time.
+Observation of a teacher's class by a visitor or parent shall be allowed only after receiving the school principal's consent and providing at least two (2) workdays notice to the school principal, unless the teacher whose classroom may be observed consents to less than two (2) workdays notice.
+Visitors and parents who are approved to observe a classroom shall not collect audio-visual recordings without a written release from parents of each student present in the classroom observed. - VI.
+The Superintendent or his or her designee may establish administrative procedures that are necessary for the protection of students and employees of the District from disruption to the educational program or the efficient completion of their assigned tasks. - VII.
+The Superintendent or designee shall allow persons convicted of certain crimes as defined in Section 856.022, F.S., to visit a school campus or event under specific circumstances.
 The individual must request approval prior to the activity.
-If approved to be on campus or at a school event, the individual shall be under the supervision of a designated staff member at all times. - VI.
+If approved to be on campus or at a school event, the individual shall be under the supervision of a designated staff member at all times. - VIII.
 Any person who enters or remains upon District property without legitimate purpose may be found to be trespassing and, therefore, in violation of Florida Statutes and subject to arrest and penalties as defined by statutes.